open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

 ```

 :::caution
-If you're providing anything sensitive in your Enterprise OPA configuration—like tokens or private keys—don't place them in the config map directly.
+If you're providing anything sensitive in your EOPA configuration—like tokens or private keys—don't place them in the config map directly.
 Instead, use [HashiCorp Vault](/enterprise-opa/reference/configuration/using-secrets/from-hashicorp-vault), [environment variable substitution](https://www.openpolicyagent.org/docs/configuration/#environment-variable-substitution) or in a file via the `--set-file` [override](https://www.openpolicyagent.org/docs/configuration/#cli-runtime-overrides) for `eopa run`.
 :::

 ## 4. Create the deployment

-Finally, we can run Enterprise OPA by creating a Deployment resource.
+Finally, we can run EOPA by creating a Deployment resource.

 :::note
-This Deployment makes reference the Enterprise OPA image hosted on the GitHub Container Registry.
+This Deployment makes reference the EOPA image hosted on the GitHub Container Registry.
 If this is inaccessible from your cluster, you will need to push a copy of the image to a registry that is accessible and update the image name in the Deployment's Pod spec.
 :::